 Take Note: – Never use any substrate with cedar since it has oils that can be deadly for reptiles.
 Also, avoid using peat shavings, bedding, and sand as a substrate.

-Humidity – Ball pythons need a suitable humidity level in order to stay healthy.
+Humidity – Ball pythons need a suitable humidity level to stay healthy.
 An enclosure that is too dry makes it difficult for your snake to shed properly and may cause them to become dehydrated.
 Meanwhile, an excessively humid enclosure can cause your snake to develop fatal skin diseases.
 Also, improper humidity in either direction can cause respiratory infections.
 Ball pythons prefer a relative humidity of 60 – 50 percent.
-That is a bit damper that the air in homes, so you will need to mist your pet’s enclosure lightly with water every day.
-Also, you can add water to its substrate or increase the size of its water dish in order to increase humidity.
+That is a bit damper than the air in homes, so you will need to mist your pet’s enclosure lightly with water every day.
+You can also add water to its substrate or increase the size of its water dish to increase humidity.
 Furthermore, it is a good idea to offer our ball python a moist hide box.
 This should help prevent dehydration while giving him a nice place to sleep when entering his shed cycle.
 In case the enclosure is too damp, then you will need to reduce the humidity inside.
 The best way to dry it out is by increasing the amount of ventilation.
 Also, decrease the size of his water dish.

 Lighting – Although not that essential, lighting can be installed when using only through a 12/12 cycle.
 This means that it is 12 hours on and 12 hours off.
 A bright overhead light constantly shining on your snake can be quite stressful, especially for the nocturnal ball python.